 - Participation in workshops on GRE and MCAT in order to make students more competitive

-- Travel to Nogales AZ and Nogales Mexico (passport will be required to travel to Mexico) in order to learn about health disparity issues in the border region.
+- Travel to Nogales AZ and Sells AZ in order to learn about health disparity issues in the border region.

 - Create and present a research poster